 Designs are defined as the appearance of the whole or part of a product resulting from the features of the lines, contours, colors, shape, texture or materials of the product itself or its ornamentation.
-Design registration entitles the respective owner to use the design and to prevent third parties from using it without consent.

-The two requirements for registering a design are novelty and individual character, meaning the overall impression it makes on informed users differs from these users' overall impression of any previous design produced.
+Design registration entitles the owner to use it and to prevent third parties from using it without consent.

-In Portugal, design rights are also regulated by the Portuguese Industrial Property Code, and the INPI is responsible for the design's registration.
-The protection period is five years from the date the application is filed, which may be renewed for equal periods, up to a maximum of 25 years from the filing date.
+The two requirements for registering a design are novelty and individual characteristics, meaning the overall impression it makes on informed users differs from their overall impression of any previous design produced.

-EU Regulation on community designs is directly applicable in all Member States, including Portugal.
+In Portugal, design rights are also regulated by the Portuguese Industrial Property Code, and the INPI is responsible for design registration.
+The protection period is five years from the date the application is filed, and it can be renewed for the same period for up to a maximum of 25 years from the filing date.

-Internationally, many conventions provide design protection, including the Berne Convention, the Paris Convention, the Hague Agreement and the TRIPS Agreement.
+The EU Regulation on designs is directly applicable in all Member States, while many conventions provide international design protection, including the Berne Convention, the Paris Convention, The Hague Agreement and the TRIPS Agreement.